System Design Space

 The Self-Serve Data Platform

-What platform capabilities domains need to publish and evolve data products independently.
+Which platform capabilities teams need to publish and support data products independently.

-Key insight: Treat the platform as an internal product: UX for domain teams is as important as infrastructure reliability.
+Key takeaway: The platform should operate as an internal product: the domain-team experience is as important as infrastructure reliability.

 Chapter 8